LorienLV/genarchbench/benchmarks/abea/README.md

 1. Download the inputs [here](https://genomicsbench.eecs.umich.edu/input-datasets.tar.gz).

 2. Before executing you have to generate the index files for the input .fastq files.
-Select the compiler to use modifying the `compiler` variable in `scripts/config.sh`.
+Set the inputs folder, and the binary to use modifying the `inputs_path` and `compiler` variable in `scripts/config.sh`.
 Then execute the script:
     ```
     pjsub --interact
     bash scripts/config.sh